ikhomyakov/mapbox-gl-js-docs/docs/pages/example/setstyle.md

 This example adds a clickable interface that enables a user to apply a different style to a map.

-When the user clicks a style name in the interface, the application uses [`setstyle`](/mapbox-gl-js/api/map/#map#setstyle) to redraw the map using the [style URL](https://docs.mapbox.com/help/glossary/style-url/) associated with that option.
+When the user clicks a style name in the interface, it uses [`setstyle`](/mapbox-gl-js/api/map/#map#setstyle) to redraw the map using the [style URL](https://docs.mapbox.com/help/glossary/style-url/) associated with that option.

 {{ <Example html={html} {...this.props} /> }}